Ex-rebel faces gang-fighting conservative in El Salvador vote

 Orlando Sanchez, a 73-year old bricklayer, believes Arena, which was founded by members who backed death squads during the civil war, would steal public money if it regains power.

-"This country is poor because they left it that way," he said as he walked in a park in the capital's historic centre.
+"This country is poor because they left it that way," he said as he walked in a park in the capital's historic center.

-(Additional reporting by Anahi Rama and Hugo Sanchez; Editing by Simon Gardner, Lisa Shumaker and Nick Zieminski)
+(Additional reporting by Anahi Rama and Hugo Sanchez; Editing by Simon Gardner and Lisa Shumaker)